 Advertisement

-It's true that no problemo sounds plausibly like it could be Italian.
+It's true that 'no problemo' sounds plausibly like it could be Italian.
 I hear English-speaking visitors say it all the time, for example to waiters in restaurants.

 But il problema is that it doesn't work.

-Problema is one of a surprisingly long list of Italian nouns that are actually masculine, and take a masculine article (il/un), despite having a feminine-looking form (ending in a).
+Problema is one of a surprisingly long list of Italian nouns that are actually masculine, and which take a masculine article (il/un), despite having a feminine-looking form (ending in a).

 - Sto avendo dei problemi con questo